Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Object declarations are similar to class declaration in that they introduce a new classifier type, but, unlike class or interface declarations, they also introduce a value of this type in the same declaration.
 No other values of this type may be declared, making object a single existing value of its type.

-> Note: This is similar to *singleton pattern* common to object-oriented programming in introducing a type which includes a single global value.
+> Note:This is similar to *singleton pattern* common to object-oriented programming in introducing a type which includes a single global value.

 Similarly to interfaces, we shall specify object declarations by highlighting their differences from class declarations.